jwodder/ghrepo/README.rst

 for the specified remote.  parsing the URL for the specified remote.
 Raises ``NoSuchRemoteError`` if the given remote does not exist.
-Raises ``subprocess.CalledProcessError`` if a different Git error occurs, such as the given path not being in a GitHub repository.
+Raises ``subprocess.CalledProcessError`` if a different Git error occurs, such as the given path not being in a Git repository.

 .. code:: python